Skip to content

 displayName: 'My API Key',

-description: 'API key for My Service (get it at my-api.com/keys)',
+description: 'API key for My Service',

 required: true,